LenweSaralonde/musician-midi-pico-translator/README.md

 ### Update the software

-To update the Raspberry Pi Pico software, just launch Arduino IDE then repeat from step 3.
+To update the Raspberry Pi Pico software, just launch Arduino IDE, then repeat from step 3.